 However, there is room for improvement.
 Perhaps most concerning, partners believe about half the INGOs don’t learn from their mistakes.
 Partners rated 57% of INGOs above average for understanding the working environment and cultural context.
 Only 56% of INGOs were rated above average for listening and responding to partners’ questions and concerns.
 Partners thought more than half the INGOs surveyed could involve their partners more in the shaping of their strategies and more than half scored below average for their complaints procedures.
 Reporting is also an area that can be improved as only 53% of partners felt that the INGO asked them to report on important issues.
 More than half of organisations were rated as below average for the amount of time between starting discussions and giving support being reasonable.

-For more information on the partnership survey contact Kai [@] KeystoneAccountability.org.
+For more information on the Keystone Performance Survey, contact Kai [@] KeystoneAccountability.org.